 Once overrun with brothels and drunken sailors, this colourful row of houses has become the iconic image of Copenhagen.
 Although today it is overrun with tourists, its charm and character cannot be missed.

-There is no better way to experience the laid back hygge lifestyle the Danes are known for then sitting patio side with a pint of Carlsberg and enjoying life in Nyhavn go by.
-Once done be sure to check out the buildings where Hans Christian Anderson lived in and wrote such children’s classics as “The Princess and the Pea.”
+There is no better way to experience the laid back hygge lifestyle the Danes are known for than sitting patio side with a pint of Carlsberg and enjoying life in Nyhavn go by.
+Once done be sure to check out the buildings where Hans Christian Anderson lived and wrote such children’s classics as “The Princess and the Pea.”
 From there it is a short canal-side stroll or bike ride to The Bridge Street Kitchen, a collection of street food vendors serving up some of the best eats in the city.

 READ MORE: A Photo Walk Around Bergen, Norway

 A society within a society, Freetown Christiania is truly a unique area of Copenhagen.
 There are no cars allowed and residents abide by their own rules.
 Stealing, guns, and violence are forbidden and, although technically not legal, the use of cannabis is widely accepted.
 Hard drugs are not.
+So using products like Delta 8 Gummies should be fine, but don’t go much further than that.

 This divide has caused some issues in the past with gang members moving in and police cracking down.
 Because of this, photographs of the area are not allowed, especially on the drug peddling Pusher Street.